Category Archives: How-to

 Step 8:

-Now go to you WordPress admin and create a page, let’s say “facebook” from WordPress admin and assign the fb template to this page.
+Now go to your WordPress admin and create a page, let’s say “Facebook”, from the WordPress admin and assign the fb template to this page.
 Open your page and your page will be looking like this.

 Integrate Facebook login in WordPress - Facebook Page for WordPress